fioprotocol/fio-devhub/_docs/how-to/governance.md

 ## Enable auto-proxy of user's tokens

 Wallets can participate in FIO governance by voting on their user’s behalf.
 This is accomplished by *auto-proxying* a user's votes to the wallet's TPID Address when the user executes a transaction.
-If a user has never directly voted for a producer or proxied their vote (by executing [/proxy_vote]({{site.baseurl}}/pages/api/fio-api/#options-voteproxy) or [/vote_producer]({{site.baseurl}}/pages/api/fio-api/#options-voteproducer)), **their vote is automatically proxied to the TPID FIO Address.**
+If a user has never directly voted for a producer or proxied their vote (by executing [/proxy_vote]({{site.baseurl}}/pages/api/fio-api/#options-voteproxy) or [/vote_producer]({{site.baseurl}}/pages/api/fio-api/#options-voteproducer)), **their vote is automatically proxied to the TPID FIO Crypto Handle.**

-If a wallet has set up their TPID correctly, the first time a wallet user executes a transaction, such as transferring FIO tokens, that user's votes are automatically proxied to the wallet's TPID FIO Address.
+If a wallet has set up their TPID correctly, the first time a wallet user executes a transaction, such as transferring FIO tokens, that user's votes are automatically proxied to the wallet's TPID FIO Crypto Handle.
 In the example below, the first time Alice transfers FIO using her FIO Public Key, her votes are automatically proxied to rewards@wallet.

 ```
 {